puneet24696/Source_panel_method/README.md

 # Source_panel_method
-This is a code to find lift and drag due to aerodynamic forces, taking a linear source function and constant wind and angle of attack
+This is a code to find lift and drag due to wind, taking a linear source function and constant wind and angle of attack